Wednesday, August 31, 2011

 Sometimes, I surprise even myself!

 Cube steaks are economical and versatile.
 They don't carry much on the flavor side, so they lend themselves to creative interpretation.
 And ingredients.
+Most are made with a thick "gravy."
+No thanks.

 I look for medium-sized cube steaks.